team-dexus/CuteGirlsGenerator/README.md

 # PerfectMakeGirls

 ## What is the projects
->Please check the site of "Perfect Make Girls"
+>Please check the site of "Make Girls Moe"
 >as a prerequisite to progress the story.

 <img src="http://i.cubeupload.com/iBs8gD.png" title="MakeGirlsMoe">